mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 In case of prefix operators it is enough to specify which one should be parsed and what is the associated data constructor.
-Infix operators are defined similarly, but there are several variants of infix constructors for various associativity.
+Infix operators are defined similarly, but there are several variants of infix constructors for various associativity options.
 Note that the operator precedence depends only on the order of the elements in the list.

 Finally we have to define the terms.
 In case of arithmetic expressions, it is quite simple: